-The Dictionary of Literary Biography Complete Online provides authoritative information while placing writers in the larger perspective of literary history.
+The Dictionary of Literary Biography Complete Online from Gale Literature provides authoritative information while placing writers in the larger perspective of literary history.
 Signed essays written by scholars provide essential context for understanding the careers and writings of more than 12,000 authors from all time periods and from all parts of the world.

 Collection of e-books from Professor Harold Bloom.
 Series includes Modern Critical Interpretations, Bloom's Guides, Bloom's Major Poets, Bloom's Modern Critical Views, and Bloom's Major Dramatists and more!

 "This growing subscription package contains a large selection of multidisciplinary eBook titles representing a broad range of academic subject matter."
 Subjects covered include business, education, literary criticism, philosophy, political science, religion, engineering, and others.
 New titles are added monthly.

 Books can be read online or downloaded onto another device.
 Portions of books can be printed.